isomerpages/moe-acjc/_academics/Subjects/Physical Education.md

 ### Administration and Policies

-1. Attendance for PE lessons is compulsory.
-Absentees without valid reasons will face disciplinary action.
+a.
+Attendance for PE lessons is compulsory.
+Absentees without valid reasons will face disciplinary action. <br>
-2. Request for exemption for all PE lessons on medical grounds is to be accompanied by a valid medical certificate, which is to be submitted to the HOD (PE) annually.
+b.
+Request for exemption for all PE lessons on medical grounds is to be accompanied by a valid medical certificate, which is to be submitted to the HOD (PE) annually. <br>
-3. The standard college PE attire must be worn.
+c.
+The standard college PE attire must be worn.
 Attire can be purchased at the ACJC Sports Complex.
-Alternatives to the PE attire are strictly not allowed.
+Alternatives to the PE attire are strictly not allowed. <br>
-4. The IPPT/NAPFA Test is conducted in May for JC2 students.
+d.
+The IPPT/NAPFA Test is conducted in May for JC2 students.
 This is a compulsory assessment, conducted under the guidelines of the Ministry of Education.
 All students are encouraged to aim for a pass based on their age requirements.